lucastoian/identikit-builder/README.md

-Then we have to install Osintagram dependencies:
+Then you have to install Osintagram dependencies:

 Inside *Osintagram* folder : `cd Osintagram` you must run this commands: